openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 This feature usually provides much better performance for the networks than batching.
 This is especially true for the many-core server machines:
 ![](../img/cpu_streams_explained.png)

-Try the [Benchmark App](../../inference-engine/samples/benchmark_app/README.md) sample and play with number of streams running in parallel.
+Try the [Benchmark App](../../inference-engine/samples/benchmark_app/README.md) sample and play with the number of streams running in parallel.
 The rule of thumb is tying up to a number of CPU cores on your machine.
 For example, on an 8-core CPU, compare the `-nstreams 1` (which is a legacy, latency-oriented scenario) to the 2, 4, and 8 streams.

 In addition, you can play with the batch size to find the throughput sweet spot.